SECURITIES AND EXCHANGE COMMISSION

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

-On November 3, 2021, BioCryst Pharmaceuticals, Inc. (the “Company”) issued a press release announcing recent corporate developments and its financial results for the third quarter ended September 30, 2021, which also referenced a conference call and webcast to discuss these recent corporate developments and financial results.
+On February 21, 2023, BioCryst Pharmaceuticals, Inc. (the “Company”) issued a press release announcing recent corporate developments and its financial results for the fourth quarter and full year ended December 31, 2022, which also referenced a conference call and webcast to discuss these recent corporate developments and financial results.
 A copy of the press release is furnished as Exhibit 99.1 hereto and is incorporated herein by reference.

 The information furnished on Exhibit 99.1 is incorporated by reference under this Item 7.01 as if fully set forth herein.